How do pre-existing conditions affect the outcome of personal injury claims?

 These conditions, which can include chronic illnesses, previous injuries, or other fundamental health issues, can affect the severity of the injury, the recovery process, and the overall value of the claim.

 Understanding how pre-existing conditions influence your claim is important for managing the complications of the legal process and ensuring you receive fair and just compensation.
-It’s essential to disclose all pre-existing conditions to your attorney and the court to avoid any potential disputes or reductions in compensation.
+It’s essential to inform your personal injury attorney and the court about all pre-existing conditions to avoid disputes or reductions in compensation.

 What are Pre-Existing Conditions in Personal Injury Claims